sgmurphy/wordpress-plugins/ml-slider/readme.txt

 ### Image Sliders

-This may be the most basic slide type, but it still makes a great impression on any website!
+Image slides make a great impression on any website!
 Present your beautiful images to a stunning slider, slide show, carousel, or gallery.
-Image slides are a basic slide type included in Meta Slider.
+Image slides are a basic slide type included in MetaSlider.
 An image slide will display an image with a caption.
 You can optionally link the slide to a URL of your choice.

-Add images to your slide shows directly from your WordPress media manager, add the captions you want, set SEO fields and adjust the settings to display the slideshow just how you like it.
+Add images to your slide shows directly from your WordPress media library, add the captions you want, set SEO fields and adjust the settings to display the image slideshow just how you like it.
 Take it further with [MetaSlider Pro](https://www.metaslider.com/upgrade/) and use the Theme Editor to change the look of the navigation, the arrows, and the captions.

 ### YouTube and Vimeo Video Sliders

 With [MetaSlider Pro](https://www.metaslider.com/upgrade/) you can easily include responsive high definition YouTube and Vimeo videos in your slider, slideshow, or carousel.
 A video slide will display a video in your slide show directly from Vimeo or YouTube.
 The video will automatically pause if the user skips to the next slide.

 Simply add the URL of your video to a YouTube or Vimeo slide and MetaSlider will add it to your slider, slideshow, or carousel.
-Either create a slide show full of you favourite videos or mix it in between slides of other types to get just the result that you want.
+Either create a slide show full of you favorite videos or mix it in between slides of other types to get just the result that you want.

 If you select the FlexSlider option with video slides you can take advantage of MetaSliders play/pause functionality.
 This means that you can have your slideshow autoplay but will pause when you set a video to play and carry on once the video has finished.
 You could even have the slider or slide show autoplay to give you a smooth, completely automatic presentation!